Crimes for Mailing Drugs through USPS

 “The postal service—the mails are—being used to facilitate drug dealing … It is shocking to see the amount of drugs that get pumped into communities all around this country through our mail system, and we have to deal with that.”

-Never make a statement to any type of law enforcement officer until after you have retained an experienced criminal defense attorney.
+After a criminal investigation begins don’t make a statement to a law enforcement officer until after you have spoken to an experienced criminal defense attorney.
 An attorney can contact the law enforcement officer on your behalf to present any information that might be helpful to your case.

-The Postal Inspection Service typically runs drug-mail investigations, but sometimes the DEA provides resources.
-In Tampa, an inspector is assigned to the DEA’s Narcotics Task Force.
-Cases in the Tampa Bay area are prosecuted in the Middle District of Florida, Tampa Division.
-An Assistant United States Attorney (AUSA) will prosecute some of these cases in federal court.
+The Postal Inspection Service typically runs drug-mail investigations, but sometimes the DEA or ATP provides resources.
+In the Tampa Bay area, these cases are prosecuted in the Middle District of Florida, Tampa Division.
+An Assistant United States Attorney (AUSA) prosecutes these cases in federal court.

 Don’t just wait for law enforcement officers to come to your home or office to interrogate you.
 By hiring an attorney, the attorney can prevent that kind of interrogation and represent you at every stage of the case.